|

 Instructor: Michael Silver, CFP

 "Secure Your Legacy" is an interactive educational program designed to equip participants with essential knowledge and strategies for effective estate planning.
 In this comprehensive workshop, participants will delve into the fundamental legal documents necessary for safeguarding their assets, ensuring their family's financial security, and minimizing tax liabilities.
 Attendees will gain actionable insights to navigate the complexities of estate planning with confidence.
 Learn how to organize your estate and provide peace of mind for you and your loved ones.
-This program is being presented as a seminar with limited enrollment to foster discussion.
+Space is limited enrollment to foster discussion.

 |